Dying Moments

 Three years ago, I moved to the city of my dreams, filled with high hopes and big ambitions.
 At first, everything seemed within reach—I was disciplined, stuck to my routines, cooked well, stayed in touch with people back home, and was constantly motivated to work.
 But slowly, things fell apart.
 What started as steady progress turned into a cycle: I'd make some headway, feel good about it, and then lose momentum as I enjoyed the small victories.
 Why does escaping feel easier than confronting reality and working toward the things we truly want?
 I had promised myself that I’d write a story each week, start a podcast to accompany it, focus on getting healthier, and take up chess again.
 These weren’t monumental tasks, but they required a level of consistency I couldn’t maintain.
 Eventually, I crumbled under the weight of my expectations, realizing for the first time that I couldn’t keep up.
 It was unsettling.

 I realized I had been piling up tasks on my imaginary to-do list, not truly appreciating the value of time or life.
 Whether it was something as small as pushing laundry to tomorrow or leaving an important presentation for the weekend, I always convinced myself there would be time—after all, tomorrow and the weekend were bound to come.
-But when facing your final moments, everything comes into focus.
+But death can come at any point, and when you are facing your final moments, everything comes into focus.
 You see how much you undervalued your time, relationships, parents, and life.
 Regrets become painfully clear, and everything you delayed feels like wasted chances.
 In that moment, it hits you—none of it matters now.
 The things left undone, the time spent waiting.
 My friends, my parents, no one will know I’m gone.

 Surprisingly, I landed somewhere white and soft.
 I don’t think there would be anything soft.
 Maybe it's the snow.
 Yes, it is a thick layer of snow, and out of sheer luck, I landed on it instead of rocks.
 Or, I'm in heaven.
 I don’t want to know if I’m still on Earth or Heaven.
 Wherever I am, I think I like it here.